neos-modding-group/NeosModLoader/doc/troubleshooting.md

 **Fix:**
 1. Make sure you are not running more than one plugin.
 For safety reasons, NeosModLoader will only spoof your version if it is the only plugin running.
-2. If you absolutely need your other plugin there is a [configuration](modloader_config.md) available to force version spoofing.
+2. If you absolutely need your other plugin and understand the risks there is a [configuration](modloader_config.md) available to force version spoofing.

 ## A Mod is Breaking Neos